julianawang/project_02/README.md

 # project_02 - PCB Board Design for LED Music Visualizer
-A PCB board design based off of Project 01, a LED music visualizer:
+A PCB board design based off of Project 01, a board that allows an LED strip to react to a music recording:

 https://github.com/julianawang/project_01